-Application nameKulyakartuName of applicantMuuki Taylor, Waka Taylor, Meridoo Walbidi, Daniel Walbidi, Simon Frank and Corina JadaiNNTT file no.WC 2005/007Federal Court of Australia file no.WAD293/05
+Application name Kulyakartu # 2 Name of applicant Muuki Taylor, Waka Taylor, Meridoo Walbidi, Daniel Walbidi, Simon Frank and Corina Jadai NNTT file no. WC2015/006 Federal Court of Australia file no. WAD720/2015

-I have considered this amended claim for registration against each of the conditions contained in ss 190B and 190C of the Native Title Act 1993 (Cth) (the Act).
+I have considered this claim for registration against each of the conditions contained in ss 190B and 190C of the Native Title Act 1993 (Cth).

-For the reasons attached, I am satisfied that each of the conditions contained in ss 190B and 190C are met.
-I accept this claim for registration pursuant to s 190A of the Act.
+For the reasons attached, I do not accept this claim for registration pursuant to s 190A of the Native Title Act 1993 (Cth).